durrantm/page_object_duplicates_and_orphans/README.md

 * Page objects are in a locators.yml file
 * Locators file is one locator per line
-* Locatgor file format is name : 'locator'
+* Locators file format is name : 'locator'
 * Specs are called *_spec.rb and can be in subdirectories

     before :each do